 Vulnerable or Covert Narcissists

-One more type of narcissistic behavior can be vulnerability also called covert narcissists.
+One more type of narcissistic behaviour can be vulnerability also called covert narcissists.
 They can be termed as someone opposite of grandiose narcissists.

 Watch the below video to understand- what narcissists say and what they mean.